 Disclosure: Some of the links on this page are affiliate links, meaning, at no additional cost to you, I will earn a commission if you click through and make a purchase.

-One of the better ways to know what to feed an exotic animal (especially those with not much information about domesticating on the internet), is to know what NOT to feed them, and from there, you can pretty much narrow your options.
-For young capybaras, their digestive system could not cope with all types of food, making it difficult for first-time owners to understand what to feed and what not to feed.
-To save you from trouble and to keep your capybara from dying prematurely due to bad diet, here are some tips.
+One of the better ways to know what to feed an exotic animal.
+This especially those with not much information about domesticating on the internet; is to know what NOT to feed them; and from there, you can pretty much narrow your options.
+For young capybaras; their digestive system could not cope with all types of food; making it difficult for first-time owners to understand what to feed and what not to feed.
+To save you from trouble and to keep your young capybaras from dying prematurely due to bad diet.
+Here are some tips:

 What NOT to Give To Your Pet Capybaras

-To start with, NEVER feed your capybara anything with added sugar, sweet fruits and candies.
+To start with, NEVER feed your young capybaras anything with added sugar, sweet fruits and candies.
 Also, no junk food and bird seed.
 Rodents are particularly addicted to sweets and foods with sugar.
-Also, when you introduce your pet to this kind of food, they will become more interested with it and lose interest in other food.
+Also, when you introduce your pet to this kind of food; they will become more interested with it and lose interest in other food.

-Other than stress, sugar is one of the most dangerous and life-threatening factor for pet capybaras.
+Other than stress, sugar is one of the most dangerous and life-threatening factor for young capybaras.
 They don’t have natural the same level of tolerance for unnatural foods like humans.
-Some have highly sensitive digestive system, and in the case of capybaras, scientists consider their digestive system is considered their “weak link”, as they can die for bad diet.
+Some have highly sensitive digestive system; and in the case of capybaras, scientists consider their digestive system is considered t heir “weak link”; as they can die for bad diet.